 A medical leave can be granted before the semester begins.
 The deadline for a medical leave to be granted during the semester is the last day of classes.
-Students who take a leave during the semester will earn no academic credit for the semester, and will be refunded tuition on a pro-rata basis as determined by the Business Office.
-W grades will be recorded for a student who takes a medical leave after the deadline to drop without a W grade.

 In order to return from a medical leave of absence, students must submit written assessment from their clinician of their readiness to return.
-Based on the assessment, and in consultation with the College health and counseling staff, their return must be approved by a dean of student services, who in consultation with clinical providers may implement interventions and/or conditions to support the student's continued enrollment.
+Based on the assessment, and in consultation with the College health and counseling staff, their return must be approved by a dean of Student Life, who in consultation with clinical providers may implement interventions and/or conditions to support the student's continued enrollment.

-c.
+III.D.c.
 Involuntary Leave of Absence